Blosc/blogsite/pages/blosc-in-depth/index.rst

 Blosc is being used in different libraries, compressing data at a rate that probably exceeds several Petabytes per month.
-Fortunately, we haven't received many reports of failures created my Blosc itself, and when that happened we try to `respond as fast as possible
+Fortunately, we haven't received many reports of failures created by Blosc itself, and when that happens we strive to `respond as fast as possible
 <https://www.blosc.org/posts/new-forward-compat-policy/>`_.

-Moreover, with the introduction of Blosc 2.0.0 RC1, it has been declared stable, and both the **API and the format have been frozen**, so you should expect a large degree of stability for your Blosc2-powered applications.
+Moreover, since Blosc reached 2.0.0, it has been declared stable, and both the **API and the format have been frozen**, so you should expect a large degree of stability for your Blosc2-powered applications too.

 Git repository, downloads and ticketing
 ---------------------------------------